Jim Wilson (pitcher): As a scout and executive

 Wilson remained in the game as a scout for the Orioles and Houston Astros.
 He and scout Jim Russo signed Jim Palmer for the Orioles in 1963.
 Palmer recalled in a 1996 book that though 13 teams were interested in him, the Orioles scouts set themselves apart with their polite manners.
 In 1971, Wilson came back to Milwaukee as the director of scouting and player development of the Brewers, a three-year-old expansion team, and following the 1972 season, he succeeded Frank Lane as Milwaukee's general manager.
 Although Lane was renowned as a trader, Wilson completed a blockbuster transaction of his own with the Phillies on October 31, 1972, acquiring third baseman Don Money in a seven-player deal.
 Money would play 11 seasons for the Brewers and make four American League All-Star teams.
 Then, in June 1973, during his first draft as Brewers' general manager, Wilson selected Robin Yount with the club's first pick (third overall).
 After one season in minor league baseball, Wilson promoted the 18-year-old Yount to the 1974 Brewers, the beginning of a 20-season, Hall of Fame career for the shortstop and center fielder.

 But Wilson's stay as general manager in Milwaukee was not a long one.
 After the 1974 season he returned to California to become executive director of the Major League Baseball Scouting Bureau.
-He stepped down in 1985 after being stricken with cancer and died in Newport Beach at age 64 on September 2, 1986.
+He stepped down in 1985 after being stricken with lung cancer and died in Newport Beach at age 64 on September 2, 1986.